mikeizbicki/cmc-csci040/README.md

 **Late Work Policy:**

-You lose 20% on labs/projects for each day late.
+You lose `2**(i-1)` points on every assignment, where `i` is the number of days late.

+Do not expect partial credit for incomplete assignments.
-It is still typically better to submit a correct assignment late than an incorrect one on time.
+It is much better to submit a correct assignment late than an incorrect one on time.

-If you collaborate with other students or visit the QCL for help with an assignment, you get an automatic 2 day extension on any lab or project.
+If you visit the QCL for help with any assignment, you get an automatic 2 day extension.

 **Collaboration Policy:**

 <!--
 Harvard CS50:

-> When asking for help, you may show your code to others, but you may not view theirs.

 https://www.youtube.com/watch?v=r0z-yIp1PnE
 -->